bdi-lab/HyNT/README.md

 - `--step_size`: the step size of the cosine annealing learning rate scheduler

 ### Hyperparameters
-We tuned HyNT with the following (except HN-FB, where we fixed the batch_size to 512):
+We tuned HyNT with the following tuning range:
 - lr: {0.0005, 0.001}
 - dim: 256
 - num_epoch: 750